This website uses cookies

-After last year's successful congress with around 1200 participants, the Geothermal Congress (DGK) 2025 will take place from November 18 to 20 at the House of Logistics and Mobility (HOLM) in Frankfurt am Main.
+After last year's successful congress with around 600 participants, the Geothermal Congress (DGK) 2026 will take place from October 20 to 22 at Kogresshotel Potsdam.
 The German Geothermal Energy Association (BVG) is inviting submissions with the official Call for Papers, marking the start of the hot phase of preparations.

 Thematic focus: